Shelagh Grosvenor, Duchess of Westminster

 Constance Edwina Grosvenor, Duchess of Westminster, (née Cornwallis-West; 16 May 1877 – 21 January 1970), known as Shelagh Westminster, was a British peeress and socialite.

 Early life

-Constance Edwina ("Shelagh") Cornwallis-West was the youngest child of Col. William Cornwallis-West and Mary Eupatoria ("Patsy") FitzPatrick.
-Her father was Member of Parliament for Denbighshire West and served as Lord-Lieutenant of Denbighshire from 1872 to 1917.
+Constance Edwina ("Shelagh") Cornwallis-West was the youngest child of Col. William Cornwallis-West and Patsy Cornwallis-West.
+Her father was member of parliament for Denbighshire West and served as Lord-Lieutenant of Denbighshire from 1872 to 1917.
 Her Irish mother was known as a great beauty and leading socialite.
 She was very close to her sister, Daisy, Princess of Pless.
-Her brother was George Cornwallis-West, the second husband of Lady Randolph Churchill, mother of Winston Churchill.
+Her brother was George Cornwallis-West, stepfather of Winston Churchill.

-Her maternal grandfather was Reverend Frederick Fitzpatrick, and her paternal grandfather was Frederick Richard West (son of the Hon.
-Frederick West, younger son of John West, 2nd Earl De La Warr).

 Olympic career

 The Duchess was one of only two women to compete in sailing at the 1908 Summer Olympics as owner and extra crewmember of the 8-metre bronze medal-winning yacht Sorais.
 She distributed the diplomas of special merit to the competitors of the other Olympic sports on 25 July 1908.